Multi Post Stories

 Robot Clue

 The storm lashed against the house like a kind of angsty teen on a moody day, persistent and noisy but more sound than fury.
 Still, with the murder, it was enough to set people on edge.
+The detective strode purposefully around the room, drinking in the scene, while the family fidgeted nervously.
 Everyone had seen the maid do it, so arresting the suspect seemed like a trivial formality at this point.
 The head of the house tried to explain that it was a little more difficult than that.

 The detective assembled the staff.
 To her surprise, they were all robots.
 The maid fully admitted to the murder, as was expected.
-As a robot, though, ‘she’ had no motive to do anything outside of ‘her’ programming.
+As a robot, though, she, or it, had no motive to do anything outside of her programming.
 Not knowing what to, the detective phoned an AI expert in to help ‘interrogate’ the maid.

-The AI specialist arrived within the hour, carrying a pile of diagnostic tools that tried to sort through the rat’s nest of goal objectives of the killler robot.
+The AI specialist arrived within the hour, carrying a pile of diagnostic tools that could try to sort through the rat’s nest of goal objectives of the killer robot.
+His motions were quick and calculated as he connected various wires and readouts, unconsciously mimicking the robots he worked on.
 It seemed like no-one in the house actually knew any true coding languages and had controlled the robots through third party apps once the original company stopped supporting their first generation cleaning AIs.
 Each person in the house had their own way of inputting new tasks.
+They took turns explaining their method while standing as far from the maid as possible, lest they set her off again somehow.

 Blackness of Space